Continuing our miniseries on robo advisor reviews, we’d like to look at the OCBC RoboInvest next.

 Robo advisors are hassle-free, fully computerised platforms where beginners with little capital can start investing.
 As opposed to traditional investment brokerages, robo advisors use algorithms to figure out your investment portfolio.
 This is why you pay much lower commission fees and of course, that’s why people like it.

-If you don’t have much know-how about investing, it’s great tool to get you acquainted.
+If you don’t have much know-how about investing, it’s great tool to get you acquainted and make your money work for you.

 The downside is that you don’t have much control over what goes into your investment portfolio.
 All portfolios have been pre-designed by the company you decide to invest with.

-Previously, we have looked at robo advisors like Stashaway and Smartly.
-Last year, OCBC launched their robo advisor platform to the public after rounds of testing.
-OCBC is the first bank in Singapore to offer it.
+Previously, we have looked at robo advisors like Stashaway.
+When OCBC launched their robo advisor platform to the public, they were the first bank in Singapore to offer it.
 But does that make them any different from the other robo advisors?

 How does OCBC RoboInvest work?